jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours_and_minutes.rst

     duration_hours = difference // 60
     duration_minutes = difference % 60

-  then add the new variables to the expectation
+  then change the variables in the expectation

   .. code-block:: python